 Emergency care support is on-call day and night via an emergency call button located within each unit and/or a pendant that may be worn by the resident if they choose.
 Also regular doctor clinics are conducted at the Estate.
 Woodlands Grove is located directly opposite the Mount Gambier Hospital.

 Most retirement estates, including Woodlands Grove, have a monthly maintenance levy to cover the expenses of running the estate and the services provided.
-These include the estate management, upkeep of lawns and general maintenance, building and liability insurance of the common areas and the buildings, all council rates, water rates, emergency services levy and taxes up to the pensioner concession level.
+These include upkeep of lawns and general maintenance, building and liability insurance of the common areas and the buildings, all council rates, water rates, emergency services levy and taxes up to the pensioner concession level.
 This fee is paid each calendar month usually by direct bank transfer.

 Serviced apartment residents also pay a monthly service fee for the additional services provided to their facility; including meals, laundry housekeeping, and linen services.